voschezang/coding-handbook/scrum-guide.md

 ### Scrum Master

-A Scrum Master (SM) manages people and processes, but from a distance.
+A Scrum Master (SM) is accountable for the Scrum Process and the effectiveness of the team.
+The SM manages people and processes, but from a distance.
 This allows the SM to be a more objective observer.
 The end-goal is for the rest of the team to take ownership.
 The style can vary from leading to facilitating.
 A few important activities are:

 - Removing impediments.
 This may require escalation to the rest of the organization.
 - Educating the organization on Scrum.